 As the 2001 DoDEA (Department of Defense Education Activity) Teacher of the Year, Mrs. Harris traveled throughout Germany, England, Japan and the United States speaking to various teachers’ groups.
 She served as Editor of Teacher to Teacher, a worldwide teacher newsletter for DoDEA Schools.
 Being featured in Ladies’ Home Journal (9/01), attending space camp, meeting the President in the Oval Office and holding teacher retreats were some of her other experiences as DoDEA Teacher of the Year.

-Since retirement in 2005 from a 25 year-career teaching gifted, Millie volunteered for the League for Animal Welfare, served as 2007 American Cancer Society Gala Co-Chair and on the American Cancer Society Board of Directors, Co-Chaired Jacksonville State University’s Language Arts Olympiad, and served on The City of Anniston Planning Commission.
+Since retirement in 2005 from a 25 year-career teaching gifted, Mrs. Harris volunteered for the League for Animal Welfare, served as 2007 American Cancer Society Gala Co-Chair and on the American Cancer Society Board of Directors, Co-Chaired Jacksonville State University’s Language Arts Olympiad, and served on The City of Anniston Planning Commission.
 In addition to Anniston’s City Council Ward Four Council Member, Mrs. Harris presently serves on The Knox Concert Series Board is President of SAVE, a local spay-neuter advocacy group, and volunteers for The Animal Shelter.
 Her hobbies include animal welfare, painting, physical fitness, historical preservation, reading and writing.
 She is a member of Grace Episcopal Church.
 Mrs. Harris is married to Braxton Harris of Anniston, Alabama and has two children, Braxton Harris, Jr. of Anniston, Alabama and Melissa Harris Dye of Potomac, Maryland and three grandchildren, Anne Marie Harris of Anniston and Millicent and Timothy Dye of Potomac, MD.